gleitz/howdoi/README.rst

       -v, --version         displays the current version of howdoi

-As a shortcut, if you commonly use the same paremeters each time and don't want to type them, add something similar to your .bash_profile (or otherwise).
+As a shortcut, if you commonly use the same parameters each time and don't want to type them, add something similar to your .bash_profile (or otherwise).
 This example gives you 5 colored results each time.

 ::